Gumichan01/argparse/README.md

 Method Summary
 --------------

     ArgumentParser()          default constructor
     useExceptions()           if true, parsing errors throw exceptions rather than printing to stderr and exiting appName()                 set the name of the application addArgument()             specify an argument to search for addFinalArgument()        specify a final un-named argument
-    ignoreFirstArgument()  don't parse the first argument (usually the caller name on UNIX) parse()                invoke the parser on a `char**` array retrieve()             retrieve a set of inputs for an argument usage()                return a formatted usage string
+    ignoreFirstArgument()     don't parse the first argument (usually the caller name on UNIX) parse()                   invoke the parser on a `char**` array retrieve()                retrieve a set of inputs for an argument retrieveParsedArguments() retrieve every parsed arguments (positional argument provided by the user to the app) usage()                   return a formatted usage string
     empty()                   check if the set of specified arguments is empty clear()                   clear all specified arguments
     isRegisteredArgument()    check if an argument has been registered isParsedArgument()        check if the following argument has been found